kukushi/NotificationController-Project/README.md

 ## Usage

 ```
-// use Block
+// with closure
 notificationController.observe(notificationName, object: nil) { (notification) -> Void in
     // do something...
 }

-// use selector is not current supported
+// selector way gone with perfromWithSelector:

 ```

 This is the complete example.
 The removal of observer will be done when controller is deallocated.

-##

-NSObject Category
+##  NSObject Category

-A NSObject Category is provided to give you direct access of controller.
+A NSObject Category is provided to give you direct access of controller show as above.

-[self.notificationController observeNotification:notificationName object:nil block:^(NSNotification *notification) {
-    // Do something
-}];

 ## Requirements

-NotificationController using ARC and weak Collections. it requires:
+NotificationController using ARC and weak Collections.
+It requires:

 * iOS 6 or later.
 * OS X 10.7 or later.